IlyasDeckers/laravel-whmcs-bridge/README.md

 **Attention!!**
 This project is far from finished, please come back in a couple of weeks, it is going to be sweet AF ;)

+Does not work at the moment:
+- Invoice Payments (reason: no routes for webhooks)

 This package provides a fluent API for communicating with WHMCS and your infrastucture, giving you the freedom of developing your own client interface and server modules outside of WHMCS in laravel.

 Requirements: